 Now, the Center hosts weekly events from Greek dancing to musical concerts as well as language and dance classes; it plans to add art classes in the coming month.

 “We are modeling our programming after the Greek Church in the diaspora, offering weekly events, typically on Sundays, so that it becomes part of our community’s routine to gather and exchange shared experiences,” says Politis.

-The Center is, Politis says, no less than “A place to keep Hellenism alive and transmit it to the next generation.
-The members of the Board are all third and fourth-generation Greeks in Uzbekistan, they grew up in the heyday of the Association, they know what it means to be a community and they aspire to cultivate that once again, for themselves and their children,” he continues.
+The Center is, Politis says, no less than “a place to keep Hellenism alive and transmit it to the next generation.
+The members of the Board are all third and fourth-generation Greeks in Uzbekistan, [and] they grew up in the heyday of the Association, they know what it means to be a community and they aspire to cultivate that once again, for themselves and their children.”

-All Sunday classes are offered free of charge and have an average attendance of 30 people.
-For those who are serious about advancing their language skills, the Center also offers paid classes three times a week, during the weekdays, and even these classes have a steady attendance of 7 or 8 pupils.
+All Sunday classes are offered free of charge and have an average attendance of thirty people.
+For those who are serious about advancing their language skills, the Center also offers paid classes three times a week during the weekdays.
+Even these classes have a steady attendance of seven or eight students.

 Despite the physical distance and political barriers, the absence of a common language and even the feel of the Greek sun warming their skin, the Greeks of Uzbekistan are proud to be Greek.

-It is a pride that has been transmitted through the years, from father to son, from mother to daughter, from generation to generation.
-A pride that most members of the Greek diaspora can attest to.
-And while the Greek government has all but forgotten the Greeks of Tashkent, the Greeks of Tashkent will never forget Greece.
+It is a pride that has been passed on through the years from father to son, from mother to daughter, and from generation to generation.
+It is this pride that most members of the Greek diaspora can attest to, and, while the Greek government has all but forgotten the Greeks of Tashkent, the Greeks of Tashkent will never forget Greece.